Updated on May 5, 2022

 London, England

-The Queer Brewing Project founded by Lily Waite, a Queer trans woman, builds community and fosters advocacy for LGBTQ+ rights by brewing beer.
+Queer Brewing, founded by Lily Waite, a Queer, trans woman, builds community and fosters advocacy for LGBTQ+ rights by brewing beer.
 How?
 Waite, who has worked in the industry at places such as Good Beer Hunting, We Are Beer, and Wild Beer Co., traveled around the world brewing specific Queer-focused collaboration beers with well-known breweries.
-Beginning with Marble Brewery’s Dinosaurs Will Die, a beer brewed as part of an art exhibition during Manchester Beer Week in 2018, Waite would go on to craft over 30 collaborative beers in 5 different countries.
-Each time, Waite set out with the goal to unveil the intersectionality of the Queer and trans communities in craft.
+Beginning with Marble Brewery’s Dinosaurs Will Die, a beer brewed in an art exhibition during Manchester Beer Week in 2018, Waite would craft over thirty collaborative beers in five different countries, raising tens of thousands of pounds for LGBTQIA+ charities.
+Each time, Waite set out to unveil the intersectionality of the Queer and trans communities in craft.

 In 2020, Waite served as the first participant in Cloudwater Brew Co.’s Wayfinder program.
 Wayfinder serves as an incubator for those looking to create a positive change in the beer industry.
-Waite was able to gain more experience through working with the Cloudwater team and ultimately craft some exciting releases—including Statement of Intent, pictured above and as the featured image in this article!
+Waite gained more experience through working with the Cloudwater team and ultimately crafted some exciting releases—including Statement of Intent, pictured above and as the featured image in this article!

 Red Bear Brewing Co.